 How I handle my imperfections is important.
 When I mess up, I need to show him that it’s okay and to apologize either to him or in front of him.
 Sit down and explain that I have flaws and how we handle those flaws are important.
 I want him to see how I grow from my mistakes so he knows that mistakes aren’t a bad thing, but a chance to become a better person.

 That’s all easy to say in theory, but in practice, it’s one of the hardest things a parent can do.
 There’s always that fear of undermining ourselves in front of our children.
 I am not sure if that will entirely be the case.
 I suspect it will allow them to have a deeper respect, and therefore more likely to listen to us, than cause them to misbehave and not listen.

-By embracing flaws and acknowledging them as part of our humanity, we can free ourselves from our personal judgement.
-There will be moments when the judgement comes through and we may be frustrated with ourselves, but by being mindful in those moments can help refocus us to what we are capable of doing for our children.
+By embracing flaws and acknowledging them as part of our humanity, we can free ourselves from our personal judgment.
+There will be moments when the judgment comes through and we may be frustrated with ourselves, but by being mindful in those moments can help refocus us on what we are capable of doing for our children.

 Works in Progress

 “Life is a journey and not a destination.”